Kasongo Musenga: Minister Counselor 2022

-On May 5, 2022, Kasongo get promoted Minister Counselor (by Order Nº 038/CAB.VPMIN/FP-MA-ISP/JPL/2022 of on the interim appointment of career staff to public command posts State services of the various Ministries) thus became a career member of the Senior Foreign Services.
+On May 5, 2022, Kasongo was promoted as Minister Counselor (by Order Nº 038/CAB.VPMIN/FP-MA-ISP/JPL/2022 of the interim appointment of career staff to public command posts State services of the various Ministries).
+He thus became a career member of the Senior Foreign Services.

 Ambassador to Egypt

-On December 19, 2022, President Félix Tshisekedi appointed Kasongo Musenga as the Extraordinary and Plenipotentiary Ambassador of the Democratic Republic of Congo to the Arab Republic of Egypt (Ordinance Nº 22/247 of December 19, 202.)
+On December 19, 2022, President Félix Tshisekedi appointed Kasongo Musenga as the Extraordinary and Plenipotentiary Ambassador of the Democratic Republic of Congo to the Arab Republic of Egypt (Ordinance Nº 22/247 of December 19, 202).
 He was officially sworn in as Ambassador to Egypt on December 29, 2022.
 He arrived in Cairo on January 26, 2023 and presented his credentials to President Abdel Fattah el-Sisi on February 23, 2023.

+In October 2025, Musenga accompanied President Félix Tshisekedi during an official visit to Cairo for the inauguration of the Grand Egyptian Museum and high-level bilateral talks with President Abdel Fattah el-Sisi.

 Accomplishments

 Alerted by the cry of distress of Congolese players stranded in Sudan following the war, the Minister of Sports and Leisure, Mr. Kabulo informed President Félix Tshisekedi.
 The latter entrusted this emergency mission to his extraordinary and plenipotentiary ambassador in Egypt, Kasongo Musenga who brought back all the players safe and sound.
 It is Fabrice Ngoma, Steven Ebwela, Glody Lilepo and trainer Eugène Bulayima who are finally in Kinshasa, accompanied by the ambassador Jean Baptiste Kasongo Musenga.
 They were welcomed at N'djili Airport, in the early afternoon of Monday, May 15, 2023, by the Minister of Sports and Leisure François Kabulo Mwana Kabulo.